mmcken3/email-api/README.md

 # Email API

 This is a tool to serve as an email and text message API for personal websites.
 If you want to use a contact form but not set up a third party tool or write your own backend then this could be used.
 You could download the binary of this repo or download and build yourself to start the API.
-It will take simple 3 field forms for the post bodies and then send those forms onto the set up recievers of the forms in the Email API.
+It will take simple 3 field forms for the post bodies and then send those forms onto the set up receivers of the forms in the Email API.

 The text endpoint is set up so that this API could be stood up by anyone with a Twilio account and configured to send messages to any number they like through a phone number in that account.
-This auth and phone number set up is configured throuhg environment variables.
+This auth and phone number set up is configured through environment variables.

 *Still under development*